Schwarzbaer/friction_zero/README.md

 * All physics-related things that use `globalClock.dt` should pull the time step size from the Environment instead, so that they too are capped by the physics minimum framerate.
+* When a vehicle flips on its back, it gets repulsor contacts above (globally) the repulsors.

 ### Features